 In the example above we have a Mother candle setting our range, we then get a subsequent inside bar confirming our set-up.
 Price then trades up and tests the sell orders sitting above the range but is unable to break them and indeed reverses back down inside the range.
 We then get a few more inside candles that show just how pent-up orders are outside the range, before finally price breaks down through the range low erasing buy orders beneath the range.

 So for the sake of added confirmation and being more conservative with our trading, we want to wait for a candle close outside of the Mother candle range to trigger a trade, that way we can avoid the dreaded fake-out.
 Of course, this isn’t to say that waiting for a close will win 100% of the time, because we know that nothing does, but it does greatly reduce the chances of us getting whipsawed!

 Trading the inside bar formation is essentially just a breakout play and as such as adopt pretty much the same basic strategy that we outline for breakout trading.
 We look to enter as price breaks the range with a stop 50% the width of the range, targeting at least twice our risk.

-In the example above we have a fantastic example of a recent inside bar setup in EURUSD.
+In the example above we have a fantastic example of an inside bar setup in EURUSD.
 As you can see we got a large bearish Mother candle which set the range, which was respected for five days resulting in a large number of inside bars.
 We then eventually saw price close outside of the range, closing below the lower limit allowing us a short entry.
 With our stop at 50% of the range width and our target at 2 x risk this would have been a textbook inside bar play.